kevboutin/crudApp/README.md

 </table>
 ```

 It loops through all the movie objects obtained from the API and displays the details.
-There is also a button Add New Movie which changes the state to newMovie.
+There is also a button Add New
+ Movie which changes the state to `newMovie`.
 As a result a new route loads and we can create a new movie entry.

 For each movie there are two buttons, View and Delete.
 View triggers a state transition so that the details for the movie are displayed.
 Delete button deletes the movie permanently.

-Creating Controllers
+### Creating Controllers
 Each state has a controller.
 So, in total we have four controllers for four states.
-All the controllers go into js/controllers.js.
+All the controllers go into
+`js/controllers.js`.
 The controllers just utilize our custom service Movie and work the way we have discussed above.
 So, here is how our controllers look.

 controllers.js: